 If you’re a beginner, you may want to cut the suggested reps in half.
 Modifications are available on virtually all of the exercises.

-This particular day workout challenge has exercises every single day.
+This particular day workout challenge has been exercised every single day.
 If this is intense, feel free to take a rest day.

 There are 18 different exercises in this fitness challenge.
 See below for instructions and corresponding videos.

 These can be broken into 3 parts.
 Each are completed consecutively.

 - Start standing with your feet hips-width distance apart, weight in your heels.
 Send your hips back, bending at the knees, and squat.

 - Place your hands on the ground in between your feet, directly under your shoulders.
 Shift your weight into your hands, bend at the knees.
 Hop back, landing on the balls of your feet.
 Have a straight line from the tip of your head to your heels.
 Keep your core engaged and your hips in line.
 Option to add a pushup here for even more of a challenge!